Nyaaw/ProjectBDR/Environnement installation.md

 ### 8 : Configure your VirtualHost

-Just start by creating a directory where you will your local website
+Just start by creating a directory where you'll have your local website

 ```bash
 $ cd ~